Skip to main content

 Salt to taste.

-Mound grated carrot onto the row, then sliced cucumbers.
+Mound carrot onto the row, then cucumber.

 It's time to roll.
 Firmly tuck the bottom edge of the wrapper around the filling.
 Since the wrapper is now a little bit elastic, tug ever so gently when you fold in the sides.
 Then, pulling gently toward you to create some tension and pressing down at the same time, do the final roll up.